MichaelShoemaker/CheckForBIOS_Firmware/ReadMe.md

  ![Alt text](images/BIOS_Version_Vendor_Site.png?raw=true "Title")

  Additionally you will need to update the class tag to look for and the string in the if block.
- In my case the BIOS version div tags are
+ In my case the BIOS version div tags are div-table-cell download-version and all the BIOS versions start with an "F".

   ![Alt text](images/BIOSClassScript.png?raw=true "Title")

  You can place this file in /usr/local/bin